Fraunhofer-ITMP/kgg/README.md

 1. Retrieve mechanism of action for drugs/chemicals

-*Input: A list ChEMBL identifiers :::: Output: A dictionary of mechanism of actions and target proteins*
+*Input: A list of ChEMBL identifiers :::: Output: A dictionary of mechanism of actions and target proteins*

     RetMech(chembl_ids)

+2. Retrieve active assays (biological/functional, pChEMBL > 6) and target proteins for drugs/chemicals

+*Input: A list of ChEMBL identifiers :::: Output: A dictionary*

+    RetAct(chembl_ids)

-2. Map proteins represented as ChEMBL identifiers with UniProt identifiers and approved names
+3. Map proteins represented as ChEMBL identifiers with UniProt identifiers and approved names

-*Input: A list ChEMBL identifiers :::: Output: A dictionary of mechanism of actions and target proteins*
+*Input: A list ChEMBL identifiers :::: Output: A dictionary of Uniprot ids and HGNC names*

     chembl2uniprot(chembl_ids)

+4. Retrieve biological process, molecular functions and pathways for proteins

+*Input: A list UniProt identifiers :::: Output: A dictionary*

+    ExtractFromUniProt(uniprot_ids)

+5. Get SMILES for drugs/chemicals

+*Input: A list ChEMBL identifiers :::: Output: A dataframe of canonical SMILES*

+    GetSmiles(chembl_ids)

+6. Perform druglikeness assessment (Lipinski ro5, Ghose, Veber, REOS and QED properties) of drugs/chemicals

+*Input: A dataframe from GetSmiles :::: Output: A dataframe with various physicochemical properties and flags for druglikeness*

+    calculate_filters(dataframe,chembl_id_colname)

+7. Convert CAS ids to CIDs (i.e. PubChem compound identifiers)

+*Input: A list CAS ids :::: Output: A list of CIDs*

+    cas2cid(cas_ids)

+8. Convert CIDs to ChEMBL identifiers

+*Input: A list CIDs  :::: Output: A list of ChEMBL ids*

+    cid2chembl(cid_ids)

+9. Create sub-graph

+*Input: A list of desired entities i.e., protein, drug, etc.  :::: Output: A sub-graph with input entities and their 1st neighbors*

+    filter_graph(mainGraph,list_of_entities)